Offshore Talk

 Real-World Example: A Tracking Lookup Flow

-- User requests tracking by entering a tracking number on the website.
+- The user types a tracking number on the site.

-- Edge server (or CDN) serves a cached UI or forwards the request to the application layer.
+- The edge server sends back a cached UI or forwards the request inside.

-- Server composes the latest status and returns a lightweight JSON payload or rendered HTML.
+- The server builds the latest status and replies with JSON or HTML.

-- Background workers poll partner APIs and update the database and cache so future lookups are faster.
+- Background workers poll partner APIs and refresh the cache for next time.

 Performance Optimization Tactics Used by Top Tracking Sites